Stratford on Avon and Broadway Railway: Dissolution

 On 14 February 2010 the Stratford on Avon and Broadway Railway Society (1999) Limited was dissolved because "...with little chance of opening the line between Stratford and Honeybourne within the next 10 years and the fewer volunteers, we only had two choices: find a new home or sell the stock".
-The Stratford on Avon and Broadway Railway Trust (a separate body) still exists.

 It was envisaged that the rolling stock would be moved to the Berkeley Vale Railway which plans to use the Sharpness Branch Line.
 The Vale of Berkeley Railway eventually moved into the old engine shed at Sharpness Docks in August 2015.
 Some of the stock was sold and the remainder will be loaned to other railway societies.
 The Somerset & Dorset Railway Heritage Trust took delivery of two ex-Navy goods vans and a two-car diesel multiple unit on loan in October/November 2011.
 As of January 2016 the railway has some 80 members and has moved some of the assets to their new engineering base.